Skip to main content

 cache_ttl: "10m"

-Create materialized views for all dashboard panels:
+Create materialized views for your hot aggregation queries:

 'level=error | stats count by source, time_bucket(timestamp, "5m") AS bucket' \